brightlikethelight/HUSAI/paper/sae_stability_paper.md

 2. **Simple tasks only:** We tested modular arithmetic and sequence copying—both simple algorithmic tasks.
 While we validated task-independence within this class, real language models with semantic structure may exhibit different stability profiles (as suggested by Paulo & Belrose's 65% shared features on LLMs).

-3. **Two architectures:** We tested TopK and ReLU, but other variants (e.g., Gated SAEs, JumpReLU) remain unexplored.
+3. **Two architectures:** We tested TopK and ReLU, but other variants (e.g., Gated SAEs, JumpReLU) showed insufficient L0 variation to draw conclusions.
+The stability-sparsity relationship is most robustly verified for TopK.

 4. **Standard training:** We used standard reconstruction loss.
 Song et al.'s consistency-promoting methods may improve stability—testing this is important future work.